BabakMehrabi/IMDB_Dataset_Sentiment_Analysis/README.md

 # IMDB_Dataset_Sentiment_Analysis

-The aim in this project is to conduct a sentiment analysis of imdb-movie-review dataset by two deep learning approaches: CNN and LSTM.
+The aim in this project is to conduct a sentiment analysis of imdb-movie-review dataset by two deep learning methods: CNN and LSTM.
 Sentiment analysis is a kind of text classification.

 There are two jupyter notebooks, to be run on the kaggle platform, as the dataset is already available there.